 Difference Between US GAAP vs IFRS

 Used by many corporations around the world, US GAAP vs IFRS are the two most dominant systems of accounting.
 The International Financial Reporting Standards or IFRS are used by international companies while companies use GAAP in the U.S.

 Treatment of revenue recognition is one of the few important differences between US GAAP and IFRS systems.
-However, there are many other differences between US GAAP and IFRS which will be covered in this article going forward.
+However, there are many other differences between US GAAP and IFRS that will be covered in this article going forward.

 IFRSs – With respect to revenue recognition, the IFRS framework is general in nature in its requirements, if compared to the GAAP.
 IFRS, on the other hand, is governed by four general interpretations and two primary standards.
 On the other hand, organized for various industries on an entity-by-entity basis, GAAP has highly specific procedures and rules.

 For example, an infrastructure company can choose to defer the revenue recognition until a dividend is declared on completion of a project, under GAAP.
 This can allow them to delay declare any revenue in this period of time, which is specific to infrastructure companies, in which they are adding value.

 But this is not allowed under IFRS rules;

 - Over the specified period, revenue is to be recognized as the recoverable costs spent.

 - The revenue recognition is proportional to the completion of the project